openFuelCell2/openFuelCell2.github.io/docs/installation/installFromSource.md

 ---

-### Downloading the openFuelCell Source Code
+### Downloading the openFuelcell2 Source Code

-The openFuelCell directory can be downloaded to any reasonable location on your computer; we suggest placing it in `$FOAM_RUN/..`.
+The openFuelcell2 directory can be downloaded to any reasonable location on your computer; we suggest placing it in `$FOAM_RUN/..`.

 #### Archive file
 A selected branch of openFuelCell2 can be downloaded as an archive file:
-- [openFuelCell.zip](https://github.com/openFuelCell/openFuelCell/archive/refs/tags/master.zip): extracted with `> unzip master.tar.gz`
+- [openFuelcell2.zip](https://github.com/openFuelcell2/openFuelcell2/archive/refs/tags/master.zip): extracted with `> unzip master.tar.gz`
-- [openFuelCell.tgz](https://github.com/openFuelCell/openFuelCell/archive/refs/tags/master.tar.gz): extracted with `> tar xzf unzip master.tar.gz`
+- [openFuelcell2.tgz](https://github.com/openFuelcell2/openFuelcell2/archive/refs/tags/master.tar.gz): extracted with `> tar xzf unzip master.tar.gz`

 #### Git repository